-This year, however – I came across the perfect Valentine’s Day gift.
+This year, however – I came across the perfect Valentine’s Day Gift (or Valentine surprise)!.

 Right before Thanksgiving Don and I had to say goodbye to Lima – our 12-year old retriever/spaniel mix who was an incredible joy in our lives.
 She was Don’s first pet and my constant companion – she comforted me after 9/11 when Don was gone and I was thousands of miles away from home, let me cry in to her soft black fur through nine deployments, was the perfect travel companion as we moved from Hawaii to Georgia to Alaska and back again, and loved the hundreds of people who have come through our home over the years.
 Lima was our sweet girl and we were devastated.